dcorney/dcorney.github.io/_posts/2022-12-09-inevitable-gpt3-post.md

 My verdict:

 Specifying the country doesn't help here, though it does add one country-specific line to the output.
-This again makes makes me think that some post-LLM reasoning has gone wrong, rather this being caused by an oddity of the training data.
+This again makes me think that some post-LLM reasoning has gone wrong, rather this being caused by an oddity of the training data.

 ## Failures of reasoning